 Adding some impact to the thunder’s attack by automating sharp spikes on the track’s volume fader.

-You’ll often run into situations where one sound effect just isn’t enough on its own.
+You’ll often run into situations where one sound effect just isn’t enough on its own - this is when you need some sound design tricks.
 Before scrapping it and starting over, layer other sounds underneath to see if you’re headed in the right direction.
-This is a very common sound design technique, and is often the key to achieving sonically full SFX.
+This is a very common sound design technique, and is often the key to achieving sonically full, creative SFX.

 When layering, it’s good practice to ask yourself what the purpose of each layer is.
 Are you looking to make a particular frequency range more dense?
 Are you filling up a frequency range that the previous layers didn’t cover?
 Are you adding in some unique unpredictability or variation to the sound?
 Layering with intention tends to work best, but trying out a variety of combinations certainly won’t hurt.